Telefonica/gymnos/docs/source/guide/lazy_imports.rst

 Add a new lazy dependency
 ===========================

-Simply add a property to :class:`gymnos.utils.lazy_imports.LazyImporter` specifying the module to import.
+Simply add a property to :class:`gymnos.utils.lazy_imports.LazyImporter` specifying the module to import and the module to ``setup.py``.

 For example, if we want to configure PyTorch: